orielsanchez/design-patterns/README.md

 4. Strive for loosely coupled designs between objects that interact
 5. Classes should be open for extension, but closed for modification
 6. Depend on abstractions, do not depend on concrete classes
+7. Only talk to your friends
+8. Don't call us, we'll call you
+9. A class should only have one reason to change

 ## OO Patterns